[Rev. 12/21/2019 11:21:05 AM--2019]

 (c) On or after January 1, 2010, meets the requirements set forth in subsection 2 or 3, as applicable.

-2. If a person described in paragraph (c) of subsection 1 is a candidate for the office of sheriff in a county whose population is 100,000 or more, the person must meet the following requirements at the time he or she files his or her declaration of candidacy or acceptance of candidacy for the office:
+2. If a person described in paragraph (c) of subsection 1 is a candidate for the office of sheriff in a county whose population is 100,000 or more, the person must meet the following requirements at the time he or she files his or her declaration of candidacy for the office:

 (a) He or she has a history of at least 5 consecutive years of employment or service: